 by Fr.
 Dylan James, 8-8-08

-This examination of conscience is also available as a 2-sided Word document, in both A4 and USA letter sized paper.
-The A4 version is available to either view or download at a Google Drive here
+This examination of conscience is also available as a 2-sided Word document, in both A4 page size here and USA letter sized paper here.

 All references in the text below are to the Summa Theologica of St Thomas Aquinas.

 “In what I have done, and in what I have failed to do”

 -sins of omission may be more serious than sins of commission

 Our confession should specify our sins of omission,

 e.g. Have I omitted to say my prayers?
 Omitted to look for and respond to the needs of my fellow priests?

 In thought, word, and deed

 -even if I did not gossip in word, did I judge someone in thought?